DuffsDevice/tiny-utf8/README.md

 - Interfacing with UTF16
 - Visible character comparison (`'ch'` vs. `'c'+'h'`)
 - Codepoint Normalization
-- Correct invalid Code Unit sequences
+- Correction of invalid Code Unit sequences

 Note: ANSI suppport was dropped in Version 2.0 in favor of execution speed.